 This course focuses on the study of processes required to create value for a final consumer, through the contribution of a network of companies (generally labelled as “supply chain”).
 Basic as well as more advanced elements of supply chain structure and management, purchasing processes and supplier management will be analysed.
 Special focus will be devoted to concepts and applications of “digital supply chains.

-CORE COURSE – Strategic management of the supply network represents one of the fundamental determinants of business competitiveness.
-The need to focus internal activities on a limited range of distinctive ‘core’ skills, combined with that of ever greater flexibility, enhance the importance that the supply chain has in supporting the pursuit of business objectives in the best possible way.
+Strategic management of the supply network represents one of the fundamental determinants of business competitiveness.
+The need to focus on internal activities on a limited range of distinctive ‘core’ skills, combined with that of ever greater flexibility, enhances the importance that the supply chain has in supporting the pursuit of business objectives in the best possible way.

-The didactic modality of the course is centered on the constant connection between general models and their practical applications to real cases.
+The teaching method of the course is centered on the constant connection between general models and their practical applications to real-life cases.